giribio/MDNotebooks/protein_water/README.md

 All the Gromacs commands, result analysis, plotting could be carried out using single Jupyter Notebook with the support of Gromacs software and other python libraries.

+Please contact me for the updated notebook and supporting files.

+Email: pillai @ nyroindia.org (remove spaces)

+Please include your name, affliation, purpose of usage!

+Thanks!

 Tutorials are taken from